mattyoung101/omicron/documentation/docs/omicam.md

 the vision and localisation pipelines, and encodes them an sends them over network.

-One important feature of the Omicam and Omicontrol connection is its ability to operate at high framerates, while not using too much bandwidth.
-To achieve this, we use the SIMD optimised libjpeg-turbo to efficiently encode JPEG frames, so as to not waste performance on the remote debugger (which is disabled during competition).
-Instead of compressing threshold frames with JPEG, because they are 1-bit images, it was determined that zlib could compress them more efficiently (around about 460,800x reduction in size compared to uncompressed data).
+One important feature of the Omicam and Omicontrol connection is its ability to operate at high framerates, while not using a ridiculous amount of bandwidth (even though it's meant to be connected locally, we wanted to keep bandwidth under 2 MB/s).
+To achieve this, we use the SIMD optimised `libjpeg-turbo` library to efficiently encode camera frames to JPEG, so as to not waste performance on the remote debugger (which is disabled during competition).
+Instead of compressing threshold frames with JPEG, because they are 1-bit masks, we found that zlib could compress them more efficiently (around about 460,800x reduction in size compared to uncompressed data, likely due to this being a great use case for zlib's run-length encoding).

 ### Configuration
 Usually, we embed configuration in a "defines.h" file.
 Config includes information like the bounding box of the crop rectangle, the radius of the mirror and the dewarp function.

 Because this is embedded in a header, the project would have to be recompiled and relaunched every time a setting is updated which is not ideal.
 For Omicam, we used an INI file stored on the SBC's disk that is parsed and loaded on every startup.

-In addition, the config file can also be dynamically reloaded by an Omicontrol action, making even relaunching Omicam un-necessary.
+In addition, the config file can also be dynamically reloaded by an Omicontrol command, making even relaunching Omicam un-necessary.
 Because of this, we have much more flexibility and faster prototyping abilities when tuning to different venues.

 ### Video recording
 Omicam can record its vision output to disk as an MP4 file.
-When this is enabled in the configuration, a thread is started that writes video frames to an OpenCV `VideoWriter` at the correct framerate to produce a stable 60 fps video.
-These generated videos can be loaded as Omicam input (instead of using a live camera), thus enabling a capture and replay system.
+When this is enabled in the configuration, a thread is started that writes video frames to an OpenCV `VideoWriter` at the correct framerate to produce a stable 30 fps video.
+These generated videos can be loaded as Omicam input (instead of using a live camera), which is useful for offline testing.
 In this way, games can be recorded for later analysis of Omicam's performance and accuracy, or for entertainment value.

 ### Replay system
-**TODO describe in more depth the new replay system**

-**TODO Add section talking about how we achieved high framerates?**
+Similar to the above, we also added a "replay" system (although it wasn't fully finished).
+When enabled, Omicam records the data it calculates about the robot's position and orientation to a binary Protobuf file on disk at a rate of 30 Hz.
+This format is compact and fault tolerant.
+The file is periodically re-written every 5 seconds (in case of the app crashing), and we roughly estimate it should be able to encode ~45 minutes of gameplay data in only 16MB.
+See our [Omicontrol](omicontrol.md) section for more details on how this would have looked.

 ### Debugging and diagnostics
-**TODO we may use gcc not clang so talk about that too**

 Low-level compiled languages such as C and C++ can be difficult to debug when memory corruption or undefined behaviour issues occur.
 In addition, many latent bugs can go undetected in code written in these languages.
 In order to improve the stability of Omicam and fix bugs, we used Google's Address Sanitizer (ASan) and Undefined Behaviour Sanitizer (UBSan) to easily find and trace a variety of bugs such as buffer overflows, memory leaks and more.
 This (usually) works in parallel with gdb.

 To assist in performance evaluation, we used the Linux tool OProfile to determine the slowest method calls in the application.